lsowa/cobald-hep-plugins/docs/plugins/timer.rst

 .. py:module:: cobald_hep_plugins.timer
     :synopsis: Time-of-day demand controller

-The :class:`~cobald_hep_plugins.timer.Timer` decorator enforces a recurring, time-of-day schedule for the demand of a target pool.
+The :class:`~cobald_hep_plugins.timer.Timer` plugin enforces a recurring, time-of-day schedule for the demand of a target pool.

-At its core the decorator stores an ordered mapping of ``HH:MM`` timestamps (or ``datetime.time`` instances) to demand values.
-Whenever the demand is updated, ``Timer`` looks for the latest schedule entry that is not later than the current time and applies the demand from that entry to the wrapped pool.
+At its core the Timer plugin stores an ordered mapping of ``HH:MM`` to demand values.
+Whenever the demand is updated, ``Timer`` looks for the latest schedule entry that is not later than the current time and applies the demand from that entplugin pool.
 If the current time is earlier than the first entry, the scheduled value from the previous day becomes active.
 User supplied values to :attr:`demand` are ignored so that the scheduled demand is always in effect.